 Warm-weather bonus tip

-And, of course, no summertime safety kit would be complete without car and renters (or homeowners) insurance to help safeguard you, your passengers, and your ride (plus all the stuff inside it) from hazards like theft, vandalism, glass damage, and much more.
+And, of course, no summertime safety kit would be complete without auto and renters (or homeowners) insurance to help safeguard you, your passengers, and your ride (plus all the stuff inside it) from hazards like theft, vandalism, glass damage, and much more.

 And because you’ll need your car insurance ID card if you ever get pulled over, see if your state accepts digital proof of insurance.
 If you already have an Esurance car policy, you can pull up your ID card on our handy-dandy mobile app.